-Prerequisites and other notes: Chemistry II must be completed or taken concurrently.
+Prerequisites and other notes: Advanced Topics in Chemistry must be completed or taken concurrently.
 This course is the first course in a 4 - 6 credit completer program.
 Students in the transcripted course take a college-level exam at the end of the course.